-For examples of such Measures, tThe Planning Board shall refer to the Eastern Cambridge PlanKendall Square Central Square (K2C2) Planning Study, the Massachusetts Department of Transportation Kendall Square Mobility Task Force study, Article 18.000, and the requirements of Section 19.20 in establishing Transportation Demand Management and Mitigation\measures applicable to any approved PUD.
-In approving a Final Development Plan, the Planning Board may require measures to be linked to milestones, thresholds or performance standards in order to connect the outcomes of the Transportation Demand Management and Mitigation Program to the scale and pace of development within the PUD.
+For examples of such Measures, the Planning Board shall refer to the Eastern Cambridge Plan, Article 18.000, and the requirements of Section 19.20 in establishing Transportation Demand Management measures applicable to any approved PUD.

 - 13.19 Relationship to MBTA Urban Ring Future Transportation Plansning Project.
 In all PUD application documents, the applicant shall indicate how the proposed PUD development relates physically to future transportation options intended to connect existing radial transit lines (subway, commuter rail, and bus), as identified in the K2 Plan, including the implementation of bus rapid transit (BRT) service the most current plans developed by the MBTA for implementation of the Urban Ring transportation project. - 13.110 Residential Uses Abutting Binney Street.
 Where any Development Proposal locates residential dwellings along Binney Street, the Planning Board shall, in approving a Final Development Plan containing such residential units, be satisfied that the negative impacts of truck and other heavy vehicular traffic on Binney Street will be adequately mitigated for the residents of the proposed dwelling units.
 Such mitigation shall be achieved through the location of the buildings within the Development Parcel and the distribution of activities within those buildings; the provision of setbacks, landscaping and similar kinds of buffers; the inclusion of non-residential uses at the ground floor; the employment of construction techniques to minimize the transmission of sound and vibrations; and/or through the employment of any other appropriate measures. - 13.111Other Housing Provisions.
-New housing shall include a range of dwelling unit types and sizes.
-At a minimum, five percent (5%) of the residential Gross Floor Area in a Final Development Plan shall be devoted to dwelling units with three bedrooms or more. - 13.111 Special Requirements, Conditions and Standards Applicable to Certain Development applicable requirements the following requirements standards have been met.
-The Planning

-Authorized by the Planning Board in Kendall Square.
-The Planning Board shall approve a will ensure ongoing compliance with these requirements. - 13.111.1 Required Active Uses.
+New housing shall include a range of dwelling unit types and sizes.At a minimum, five percent (5%) of the residential Gross Floor Area in a Final DevelopmentPlan shall be devoted to dwelling units with three bedrooms or more. - 13.111 Special Requirements, Conditions and Standards Applicable to Certain Development applicable requirements the following requirements have been met.
+The Planning Board shall, in addition, include conditions in the approval of a Final Development Plan that will ensure ongoing compliance with these requirements. - 13.111.1 Required Active Uses.
 Final Development Plans shall enhance the public pedestrian usage of the sidewalks and create a sense of neighborhood continuity by providing an interesting, lively and active presence at street level.
 Accordingly, for those buildings in the PUD immediately fronting a public street, public park, or public plaza, with the exception of buildings on a Government Owned Lot that are exempt from GFA per the provisions of Section 13.112, the first floors of these buildings shall generally be planned, designed, constructed and used for Active Uses as defined required below.